rwstapleton/GettingAndCleaningDataCourseProject/README.md

 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 This project will be graded by your peers on a series of yes/no questions related to the project.

-StudentS will be required to submit:
+Students will be required to submit:
     1. A tidy data set as described below,
     2. A link to a Github repository with their script for performing the analysis
     3. A code book that describes the variables, the data, and any transformations or work that was performed to clean up the data, called *CodeBook.md*.